usermkwon12ucsd/cse15l-lab-reports/lab3/reports.md

 ```

-3. -size flag: search for files based on size we can use comparison operator such as +,-,=.
+3. size flag: search for files based on size we can use comparison operator such as +,-,=.
    &nbsp;  Source: https://www.makeuseof.com/find-command-linux/
 - Find all files under current and sub directories with size less than 512byte.
 - We can see files under certain size.